heavyai/heavydb/docker/README.md

       -v /usr/share/glvnd/egl_vendor.d:/usr/share/glvnd/egl_vendor.d \
       mapd/mapd:v3.0.0

-This starts the MapD Core Database inside a container named `mapd`, and exposes the Immerse visualization client on port 9092..
+This starts the MapD Core Database inside a container named `mapd`, and exposes the Immerse visualization client on port 9092.

 Data will be persisted to the host directory `/path/to/mapd-storage`.
+The container will initialize the MapD data directory via `initdb` if necessary.

 The `/usr/share/glvnd/egl_vendor.d` directory is required for rendering support when using recent NVIDIA GPU drivers.